COVID-19 Updates: State of public health emergency declared.

 Under the terms of the Gas Tax Fund Agreement, we are required to prepare an Annual Expenditure Report (AER).
 This report summarizes the results of the past year, details a listing of all approved projects, and summarizes expended and unexpended funding provided to municipalities.
 The AER is approved by an auditor and submitted to Infrastructure Canada.

-We are required to prepare outcomes reports for the federal government in 2018 and 2023 – describing how communities benefit from federal GTF funding.
+We are required to prepare outcomes reports for the federal government in 2018 and 2023 – describing how communities benefit from federal CCBF funding.

-The report also describes the impact of GTF as a predictable source of funding and how local governments are improving their planning and asset management practices.
+The report also describes the impact of CCBF as a predictable source of funding and how local governments are improving their planning and asset management practices.

 The 2018 Outcomes Report was accepted by Infrastructure Canada in June 2018.